How to Clean a Bird Bath the Right Way

-Offer clean water for backyard birds.
-Birding experts explain the best methods how to clean a bird bath and how to prevent algae from growing in the water.
+Offer clean water for your birds.
+Experts explain the best ways how to clean a bird bath and how to keep algae from growing in the water.

 Janice Ruesch of Farport, New York, says, “I clean my bird baths many times during the summer, but it seems like they’re not actually getting clean.
 What is the proper way to clean a bird bath?”